superlistapp/super_native_extensions/super_drag_and_drop/README.md

       onDropOver: (session, position) {
         // You can inspect local data here, as well as formats of each item.
         // However on certain platforms (mobile / web) the actual data is
-        // only available when the drop is accepted. final item = session.items.first;
+        // only available when the drop is accepted (onPerformDrop). final item = session.items.first;
         if (item.localData is Map) {
           // This is a drag within the app and has custom local data set.